Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-17-22 Page Fetching and Replacement.md

 + Each process is given a maximum number of frames (Resident Set, RS) to use and organized in a FIFO list.
 + When a process exceeds its RS a page is removed from the process and given to the OS to manage.
 The OS will manage the frame that it just took from the process and gives a free frame from the pool it reserved.
+	+ When this page is given to the OS it is put in one of two pools
+		+ Clean List (`modified=0`)
+		+ Dirty List (`modified=1`)

 Now this is great when a page is requested that was given away earlier the OS can just give back the frame which is already in memory saving IO operations.

 Combining Page Buffering with FIFO gives great performance.
 Recall the page table contains an `invalid/valid` bit.
 If a process gives away a page it can keep the same PTE yet set the valid bit to 0.
-When a process wants this page again a page fault is triggered where the page is put pack into the process and a frame is traded.
+When a process wants this page again a page fault is triggered where the page is put back into the process and a frame is traded with the OS.

+**Note:** This only occurs if the OS kept the page intact.
+During a page trade or after, the OS *may* choose the recycle the page.

 ![page_buffering](/img/page_buffering.png)